Meteorology Major Advising - FAQ

 For the BS in Meteorology: As the four-year roadmap indicates, the first two years in Meteorology concentrate on developing the skills required for an in-depth study of meteorology.
 These courses include three semesters of calculus (Math 30/31/32), three semesters of physics (Phys 50/51/52), one semester of chemistry (Chem 1), and two computing classes (Metr 50/51).
 In principle, all these classes can be completed before you arrive at SJSU.
 The lower division classes that you can only take at SJSU are Meteorology I (Metr 60) and Meteorology II (Metr 61).
 These are gateway classes into the junior and senior years, and need to be taken here at SJSU.

 If your Community College advisor tells you to focus only on completion of all your GE classes before SJSU - ignore them!
 You MUST get started on your Math classes - this is your top priority!
-After that, get started on Physics.
+After your first calculus course is completed, get started on Physics.

 For the BS in Meteorology, Concentration in Climate Science: As the four-year roadmap indicates, the first two years concentrate on developing the skills required for an in-depth study of climate science.
 These courses include: one semester of calculus (Math 30); two semesters of physics (Phys 2A/2B); one semester of chemistry (Chem 1A); one semester of biology (Biol 1A); and two computing classes (Met 50/51).
 In principle, all these classes can be completed before you arrive.
 The lower division classes that you can only take at SJSU are Meteorology I (Metr 60) and Introduction to Climate Science (Metr 71).
 These are gateway classes into the junior and senior years and need to be taken here at SJSU.